5 MIN READ

 Vacuum Planters with Cell Disks

-Planter vacuum is used to partially hold the seed in place by the cell, which is matched to the seed size and shape.
+Vacuum pressure is used to help hold the seed in place by the cell, which is matched to the seed size and shape.
 Plantability is aided by matching different cell sizes to fit a given seed size and shape.
 Disks with cells that are on the larger end of the acceptable range for a given seed size could lead to doubles, even if the vacuum pressure is adjusted to the lower end of the acceptable range.
-Low vacuum pressures can increase the chance of seed being shaken off of the disk when planting over rough ground or at higher planting speeds, resulting in increased skips.
+Low vacuum pressures can increase the chance of seed being shaken off the disk when planting over rough ground or at higher planting speeds, resulting in increased skips.
 To help reduce doubles and skips, disks with cells on the smaller end of the acceptable range can be used while running vacuum pressures on the higher end of the acceptable range.

 Vacuum Planters with Flat Disks